 Southern Collard Greens are a classic vegetable side dish you can enjoy at holiday dinners or any time of year.
-Pair collard greens with fried chicken, cornbread, and creamy mac and cheese for a real Southern treat!
+Pair collard greens with fried chicken, gluten free cornbread, and creamy mac and cheese for a real Southern treat!

 Southern Collard Greens